odosa-osifo/data-science-projects/README.md

 - Newer vehicles (lower car age) tend to have higher value
 - Brand and model play a significant role in pricing

-This demonstrates that the model is not only accurate but also **interpretable and aligned with domain knowledge**, increasing trust in its predictions.
+This demonstrates that the model is not only accurate but also interpretable and aligned with domain knowledge, increasing trust in its predictions.

 ##  Key Insights